Psianturi/DokuSDK-Android/README.md

 # SDK-Android

-The DOKU Mobile SDK enables you to accept payments from customers who make a purchase on mobile devices through your iOS application.
+The DOKU Mobile SDK enables you to accept payments from customers who make a purchase on mobile devices through your Android application.

 ## Payment Channel Avalaible at Android SDK ##